 Tinnitus refers to ringing, buzzing, or hissing sounds in the ear.
 This affliction affects millions of North Americans, often affecting their work and social life (see tinnitus and emotions) as well as interrupting regular sleep patterns.
 While tinnitus is often associated with hearing loss, it does not contribute to hearing loss.
 The causes of tinnitus are many and include:

-• Exposure to load sounds • Blockages of the ear • Ear infections • Dental or temporomandibular joint problems • Injuries to the inner ear following surgery • Blood flow and nerve problems
+• Exposure to loud sounds • Blockages of the ear • Ear infections • Dental or temporomandibular joint problems • Injuries to the inner ear following surgery • Blood flow and nerve problems

 Tinnitus takes two primary forms: